kmdlogic/kmd-logic-email-client/README.md

 ## How to use Email client library

-In projects or components where you need to access send Email, add a NuGet package reference to [Kmd.Logic.Email.Client](https://www.nuget.org/packages/Kmd.Logic.Email.Client).
+In projects or components where you need to send Email, add a NuGet package reference to [Kmd.Logic.Email.Client](https://www.nuget.org/packages/Kmd.Logic.Email.Client).

 The `LogicTokenProviderFactory` authorizes access to the Logic platform through the use of a Logic Identity issued client credential.
 The authorization token is reused until it expires.
 You would generally create a single instance of `LogicTokenProviderFactory`.